Friday, November 14, 2025

 Page is right about one thing.
 Trump leaves you "in no doubt as to who his enemies are."
 But they are not the "governing elite," as Page claims.
 Rather, Trump's enemies-list includes the press ("They are truly the ENEMY OF THE PEOPLE"; "scum"), Mark Milley (a four-star general and former Chairman of the Joint Chiefs of Staff whose actions Trump characterized as being "so egregious that, in times gone by, the punishment would have been DEATH"), Jack Smith ("deranged," "evil and sinister"), women, assorted ("Horseface," "Lowlife," "Fat," "Ugly," "dog"), Democrats ("totalitarian," "willing to do illegal acts"), public servants ("crooked," "dishonest"), immigrants (they are "poisoning the blood of our country"), the Biden administration ("scum that spent the last four years trying to destroy our country through warped radical left minds"), Mexicans ("drug dealers," "criminals," "rapists"), Blacks ("low IQ"), Judge Juan Merchan ("psychotic," "corrupt," "incompetent"), intellectuals ("Marxist Maniacs and lunatics"), science and scientists, universities, and probably others.
 But Trump's fellow oligarchs?
 Not so much.
 (It's true that Trump has recently attacked Elon Musk, however, it wasn't for being part of the "governing elite" but simply because of Musk's opposition to Trump's "Big Beautiful Bill.")

 Page's column, as I have already mentioned, was written in response to news about a research project being undertaken by the Democratic Party in order to "reverse the erosion of Democratic support of young men, especially online."
 Page refers to the $20 million earmarked for the project as "money well wasted."
-The problem, in his view, is obvious: it's not the young White men like him who have been turned off by the Democrat Party but the Democrats themselves.
+The problem, in his view, is obvious: it's not the young White men like him who have been turned off by the Democratic Party but the Democrats themselves.
 It doesn't seem to occur to Page that it could be the other way around.
 It is this blind spot that makes me wonder whether Page's own White privilege obscures for him a darker truth about White flight from the Democratic Party - and toward the Republican Party, about which Page has little or nothing to say.
 Steve Phillips, writing in The Nation a year ago, also looked into this question.
 But, rather than blaming the Democrats, as Page does, Phillips provides what I think is a more realistic and, sadly, a more likely explanation.

 In a country that is growing increasingly racially diverse, the Republican Party remains disproportionately white (83% of GOP voters, according to Pew Research analysis of exit polls).
 White rage has always been the rocket fuel powering Trump's ascendance and continued political relevance.
 Most have forgotten that when he entered the 2016 presidential contest in the spring of 2015, he languished in the polls with the support of just 5 percent of Republican voters.
 Then, in his presidential announcement in June of 2015, he demonized Mexicans as rapists and murderers and clearly sent a signal that he would be the defender of white people and the culture he claimed immigrants of color threatened to destroy.